How-To-Improve-Your-Website-Load-Time

 Step 1: Compress Images

 Developers should use compressed images for web-based quality, generally they are high resolution png images.
-If this is not done at the time of development of website, then it will definitely lead to slower page load times.
+If this is not done at the time of web development of website, then it will definitely lead to slower page load times.
 They can do this by using the default image compressor built into google’s page speed plugin.
 Save the compressed image on your computer and then upload it on the place of the uncompressed image.

 Step 2: Scale images